Hugh MacDonald (vicar apostolic of the Highland District): Early life

-Born in Morar, Inverness on 2 February 1699, he was the son of Alexander MacDonald of Morar and Mary, daughter of Ranald MacDonald of Kinlochmoidart.
-He was educated for the priesthood at the Seminary of Scalan, and afterwards at Paris.
-After completing his studies, he was ordained a priest by Bishop James Gordon on 18 September 1725.
+After completing his studies, he returned to Scotland and was ordained a priest at Scalan by Bishop Gordon on 18 September 1725.
 He was appointed the Vicar Apostolic of the Highland District and Titular Bishop of Diana by the Holy See on 12 February 1731.
 He was consecrated to the Episcopate on 18 October 1731.
 The principal consecrator was Bishop James Gordon, and the principal co-consecrator was Bishop John Wallace, assisted by Bishop Alexander Smith.